 The WHODrug units of measure value list is used as input to generate the PhPID, representing a corresponding unit value (e.g. a UCUM unit value).
 When a UCUM unit is available this is used.
-The principle for selecting a unit when no UCUM unit is available is described below in Table 39, 'Non-standard units and regional units'.
+When no UCUM unit is available, 'Non-standard units and regional units' and units from 'ICSR implementation guide' are used if possible.
+If a non-UCUM, non-ICSR implementation guide unit need to be used, curlicue brackets are added.